Must be a current, first-year undergraduate at NC State University.

 Commitment to Physical Challenge and Personal Growth

 Applicants must have a desire to participate actively in developing themselves as leaders by seeking out new experiences, gaining new skills, and making a commitment to ongoing self-discovery and personal development.
-Through the Wilderness Program, students are expected to undertake physical and personal challenges outside their comfort zone.
+Through the Wilderness Program, students are encouraged to undertake physical and personal challenges outside their comfort zone.
+It’s important to note that the program does not expect Fellows to meet any sort of baseline in terms of physical activity.

 Commitment to the Program